mitchelldmiller/quick-mail-wp-plugin/index.md

 * Users must be able to [publish a post](http://codex.wordpress.org/Roles_and_Capabilities#publish_posts) to send an email.

-* WP-CLI: Only administrators can send mail with the `quick-mail` WP-CLI command.
+* WP-CLI: By default, only administrators can send mail with the `quick-mail` WP-CLI command.
+Use the the [quick_mail_cli_admin_only](https://wheredidmybraingo.com/whats-new-in-quick-mail-4-0-1) filter to change this.

 __Who can send rich text messages?__